Chrijj/read.ng/README.md

  #rev history
+ 0.9 - elaborated the session code, tried to pretend i didn't need to make a database...
  0.8 - bookHash added (prelim), input of date moved to a function 0.7 - expanded out session useage
  0.6 - added beginnings to session recording